-With 200 calories in a 56-gram -- or 2-ounce -- serving, vermicelli rice noodles are a high-energy-dense food.
+With 214 calories in a 56-gram— or 2-ounce — serving, vermicelli rice noodles are a high-energy-dense food.
 Energy density refers to the number of calories a food contains compared to its weight.
-The vermicelli noodle contains 3.5 calories per gram; compare that to a low-energy-dense food such as broccoli, which has 0.5 calories per gram.
+The vermicelli noodle contains 3.8 calories per gram; compare that to a low-energy-dense food such as broccoli, which has 0.5 calories per gram.

-While the noodles are a good source of carbs, they are not a good source of fiber, a type of carb your body cannot digest.
-One serving provides less than 1 gram.
-Fiber may help reduce your risk of obesity, heart disease and certain types of cancer.
+While the noodles are a good source of carbohydrates, they are not a good source of fiber, a type of carb your body cannot digest.
+One serving provides only 1 gram.
+Fiber prevents constipation and may help reduce your risk of obesity, heart disease and certain types of cancer.

 Incomplete Source of Protein

 The noodles contain 3 grams of protein per 2-ounce serving.
 Because the noodles are made from rice, they do not contain all of the essential amino acids, making them an incomplete source of protein.
 But you can meet your daily protein needs eating other foods throughout the day, even if they are nonmeat sources, such as other grains, beans or vegetables.